 The fellowship is a transformative learning experience consisting of four in-person learning sessions, periodic teleconferences, webinars, various self and organizational assessments and individual coaching.
 During the year-long program, fellows complete an action learning project to bring real change within their organizations and demonstrate their ability to apply the concepts learned.

-Partners include: The Health Education & Research Trust, Health Forum, the American Society for Healthcare Risk Management, the American Organization of Nurse Executives and the Society of Hospital Medicine.
+Partners include: The Health Research & Educational Trust, Health Forum, the American Society for Healthcare Risk Management, the American Organization of Nurse Executives and the Society of Hospital Medicine.

 Objectives of the fellowship

 The fellowship framework includes a focus on foundational elements of patient safety, such as leadership roles, culture and communication, and incorporates them into four pillars of patient safety: care coordination; patient centeredness; organizational culture; and transparency and learning organization (see figure).

 This curriculum is based on the 2009 paper Transforming Healthcare: A Safety Imperative from the Lucien Leape Institute of NPSF.
 It prepares health care leaders to guide patient safety improvement initiatives and drive transformational change within their organizations.